pivotal-cf/docs-pks/_api.hbs.md

   <br>
   ![TKGI API pane configuration](images/tkgi-api.png)
   <br>
-  The certificate that you supply must cover the specific subdomain that routes to the TKGI API VM with TLS termination on the ingress.
+  The certificate that you supply must cover the specific subdomain that routes to the {{ vars.product_short }} API VM with TLS termination on the ingress.
   If you use UAA as your OIDC provider, this certificate must be a proper certificate chain and have a SAN field.
   <p class="note warning"><strong>Warning:</strong> TLS certificates generated for wildcard DNS records only work for a single domain level.
   For example, a certificate generated for <code>&#42;.tkgi.EXAMPLE.com</code> does not permit communication to <code>&#42;.api.tkgi.EXAMPLE.com</code>.
-  If the certificate does not contain the correct FQDN for the TKGI API, calls to the API will fail.</p>
+  If the certificate does not contain the correct FQDN for the {{ vars.product_short }} API, calls to the API will fail.</p>
   You can enter your own certificate and private key pair, or have {{ vars.platform_name }} generate one for you.
 <br>
   To generate a certificate using {{ vars.platform_name }}: